Chvt - change foreground virtual terminal (VT) (tty) - prevent malware from forced tty change

 • “Delete chvt”: chvt is a user-space utility.
 Malware could ship the same tool or malware could run the same syscall.
 Deleting chvt therefore does not accomplish very much.

-• /etc/security/access.con Is only PAM configuration file.
+• /etc/security/access.conf: Is only PAM configuration file.
+Has no effect on chvt.

 Real solution: